ftdi-rs/libftd2xx-ffi/README.md

 ## License
 FTDI provides the D2XX driver as a compiled library and a header file.
-These files can be found within the `libftd2xx_src` directory.
+These files can be found within the `vendor` directory.

-The code within the `libftd2xx_src` directory is licensed by FTDI.
+The code within the `vendor` directory is licensed by FTDI.
 Please see the [Driver License Terms] page for their license.

-All code outside of the `libftd2xx_src` directory is MIT licensed.
+All code outside of the `vendor` directory is MIT licensed.

 ## Maintainers Notes
 ### README Generation